MarceloBRAmaral/UtopianTree/README.md

 ### Constraints

 **1 <= t <= 10**

 **0 <= n <= 60**

 ### Output Format

-For each test case, print the height of the Utopian Tree after
+For each test case, print the height of the Utopian Tree after **n** cycles.

-cycles.
 Each height must be printed on a new line.

 Sample Input